-- 2. Is the weather cloudy or sunny in South Africa?
-Most of South Africa is under cloud, in the photo - 3.
+- 1. Is it daytime or nighttime in South Africa? - 2.
+Is the weather cloudy or sunny in South Africa? - 3.
 Where does the rain come from, to give water to the plants, animals and people?
 Write two or three sentences.